Home | Give it some wings. |

 Movable groups (movables001.ini)

-After creation of the group all the objects will be on the same position (at the selection's start point).
-Note that the first object of the new group has been automatically selected.
+After creation of the group all the objects will be on the same position (at

 The group is then layed out along the selection line according to these parameters.